tylerlong/markdown-plus/README.md

 - Make an app for ebook authoring
 - Rewrite markdown-core, a mono repo for all the plugins
 - bug: scroll by url hash, source code position is not accurate
-  - issue disappeared after replacing babel with ts
-- Remove all `eslint-disable`